GoogleCloudPlatform/appengine-blobstoremgmt-python/README.md

 is not desired behavior, you can modify the `blob-management` service to implement additional fine-grained authorization.

-## Application scalability
+## Cost

+Running this app will incur some additional costs as it uses standard environment instances and may generate outgoing network bandwidth (e.g. downloading a blob).
+Details on App Engine pricing can be found [here](https://cloud.google.com/appengine/pricing).

-The default automatic scaling is used, so the service will scale to 0 when not in use.
+**Note:** the default automatic scaling is used, so the service will scale to 0 when not in use.